Bus & General Purpose Registers

 Basics Primer

-The use of a 16-bit address bus, which is explained in more details in the RAM post is an enhancement to the memory capacity without making the design overly complex.
+The 16-bit address bus, explained in more detail in the RAM post, is an enhancement to the memory capacity without making the design overly complex.
 In simple terms, a 16-bit address bus allows the CPU to access a larger memory space compared to an 8-bit address bus.
-With 16 bits, the CPU can address up to 65,536 ($2^{16}$) individual memory locations, offering ample space to store and retrieve data and instructions.
+With 16 bits, the CPU can address up to 65,536 ($2^{16}$) individual memory locations, which provides ample space to store and retrieve data and instructions.

-My build contains 5 general purpose registers (GPRs) A, B, C, D, and E; E being a partial GPR.
+My build contains five general-purpose registers (GPRs): A, B, C, D, and E, though register E supports only a limited set of instructions.
 All GPRs can read from and write to the 8-bit data bus.
 Four of them are dual 74HCT173(173) which I had assembled when initially building the SAP-1, and the last one is a 74HCT574(574).

 Implementation